ibmdb/node-ibm_db/INSTALL.md

 and 5.0.0, 5.3.0, 5.10.1 Stable versions on 64-bit/32-bit IBM Linux, IBM AIX, MacOS, Linux on z, Linux on Power System and Windows.

-### Prerequisites

-For higher versions of node (When building with Node 4 onwards) the compiler must support C++11.
-Note the default compiler on RHEL 6 does not have the required support.
-Install a newer compiler or upgrade older one.

-Python 2.7 is needed by node-gyp.

 ## <a name="inslnx"></a> 2.
 Node-ibm_db Installation on Linux.